 The residence is not a refuge, it is for women and children after they have escaped a domestic violence situation, where they want to remain on the Gold Coast, close to their employment or support system.
 Or, for women who have been in a refuge, but are now looking to transition into independent housing.
 This residence provides a financially viable and supportive stepping stone that cements rental history and enables access to local supports, safety, local schools, and independence through provision of a stable home environment.

-Read the top 12 key points about Bella’s Sanctuary
+Read the top 12 facts about Bella’s Sanctuary